JinIgarashi/portfolio/content/en/home/experience.md

   Individual contractor - GIS Consultant (part time) from December 2021 to September 2022

-  IPSA-9 Short term - GIS Developer (full time) from September 2022 to the present
+  IPSA-9 Short term - GIS Developer (full time) from September 2022 to July 2023

+  IPSA-9 - Full Stack GIS Developer (full time) from August2023 to the present
   """

 [[experience]]